paralllax/hacker-blog/_posts/2020-09-03-RPM-basics.md

 [root@tartarus rpmdb-indexes]# echo $ARCH > /etc/yum/vars/arch
 ```

-If yum is still broken - try setting the following, note the number would probably change.
+If yum is still broken - try setting the following directive in the given file, note the releaseserver number would probably change depending on your platform.

 `file: /usr/lib/python2.X/site-packages/yum/config.py`